tadam-framework/tadam-website/markdown/basics/routing.md

 1. Import the View.
 2. Use or create a group of Routes.
-3. Define the routes with View.
+3. Define the Routes using View.
-4. Add your group to the set of all routes (Optional, only if it does not exist).
-You should always leave at the end **resources-routes**, are used for static content.
+4. Add your group to the set of all Routes (optional, only if it doesn't exist).
+Always leave **route resources** used for static content at the end.

 ``` clojure